Who is a Nominated Support Person?

 A person may appoint one or two NSPs.

-The person must understand the nature of the decision to make the appointment.
-The 'Nominated Support Person - Guide and Appointment Form' has been prepared to assist persons to appoint a NSP.
+The 'Nominated Support Person - Guide and Appointment Form' has been prepared to assist persons to appoint an NSP.
 The guide and appointment form can be found here.

 Who can support or represent a person at a hearing?